hamhamtrain/hamhamtrain/README.md

   <p> Hamha!
 I am mona!

   I'm a very quiet person and generally awkward w/ social interactions so will likely not talk much.
 I am very silly though once u get 2 know me!!

 I'm ok w/ any interactions so long as they're purely platonic!!
   If you happen to see me, feel free to drop by and say hi! however if i'm not respondin' i'm prolly afk/offtab/distracted, then whisps are ur best bet!

-  I have a tendency to say mew so don't get too surprised if i start meowing like a cat lmao (im normal i swear)
+  I say mew a lot so don't get too surprised if i start meowing like a cat lmao (im normal i swear)

   I'm not very good w/ words so if I say/do anything that makes u uncomfy pls lmk